-Domain awareness is a particularly important part of protection the nation from air and missile threats.
+As the foundational dome, improved domain awareness from the seafloor to space remains the most critical priority for deterring and defeating missile threats to the homeland.
 USNORTHCOM and NORAD are working closely with the U.S. Air Force, which has been tasked as the executive agent for air-and cruise-missile defense of the homeland to identify potential solutions to domain awareness challenges.
 It is vital that the domain awareness network provide the ability to detect, discriminate, and deliver crucial real-time information and a single common operational picture to leaders at all appropriate levels.
 Command modernization initiatives, including the establishment of a layered system of sensors such as space-based Airborne Moving Target Indicator (AMTI), Over-the-Horizon Radar (OTHR), the E-7 Wedgetail, and Integrated Undersea Surveillance System (IUSS), remain critical to continental defense in order to detect, track, and prosecute adversary submarines, aircraft and surface vessels, as well as inbound missiles.

-Beyond domain awareness, USNORTHCOM continues to defend the United States - to include Alaska and Hawaii - from attacks from ballistic missiles as well as emerging threat systems.
-The U.S. ground-based midcourse defense system has a long record of success and remains fully capable of defending against a potential DPRK missile attack.
-Additionally, the on-time fielding of the Next-Generation Interceptor (NGI) remains a major USNORTHCOM priority, and I am working closely with the Missile Defense Agency and the Department to ensure that program remains on track.
+In the next tier, USNORTHCOM will continue to defend the United States - to include Alaska and Hawaii - attacks from ballistic missiles as well as emerging threat systems.
+In the near-term, the current U.S. ground-based midcourse defense system has a long record of success and remains fully capable of defending against a potential DPRK missile attack.
+However the DPRK's demonstration of larger and more capable ICBM technology will require a corresponding increase in U.S. BMD capability beyond planned inventories.
+The on-time fielding of the Next-Generation Interceptor (NGI) remains a major USNORTHCOM priority, and I am working closely with the Missile Defense Agency and the Department to ensure that program remains on track.
+Looking forward, the United States and Canada must develop the capability to detect, track, and defeat emerging adversary systems, to include ICBMs armed with multiple independently targetable reentry vehicles (MIRVs), hypersonic glide vehicles (HGVs), and fractional orbital bombardment systems (FOBS).